Umuzi-org/ACN-syllabus/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 ## And the other side of the review coin

-If a recruit gets feedback on one of their projects, it's their job to react to it quickly and sort things out.
+If a learner gets feedback on one of their projects, it's their job to react to it quickly and sort things out.
 A good coder works to get things finished!
 Responding to feedback as quickly as possible means that learnings can be better applied to future projects.

 People who delay on learning from feedback tend to make the same mistakes over and over again and just end up annoying the reviewers.